Christian meditation is a method of prayer to help us set our eyes on God in silence and grow closer to Him with gratitude and love.

 The Old Testament is rich with written meditations for Christians, but we can also meditate on the life of Christ in the New Testament.
 We don’t have to use Scripture directly when praying, but it should certainly be the source of our prayer.

 When we look at the life of Christ, there are several moments in which he set off alone to rest with the Lord in silence.
-The most prominent example was right before Christ’s death and resurrection: the 40 days in the desert.
+The most prominent example was at the beginning of Christ’s ministry: the 40 days in the desert.
 While the devil tempted him, Jesus relied on God for strength.
 We know Christ prayed, and he continued to meditate on the truth he knew.

 In our own prayer and meditation time, we, too, learn to rely on God.
 When we set time aside to go out alone into the wilderness or be in silence, we open ourselves to meet God in prayer.
 It is in this space and time that meditation can help us grow closer to God.
 Through this type of prayer, we discover who we are, what God desires for us, and continually discover just how mysterious and incredible God is.

 How Christian meditation is different than secular meditation